Student Spotlight: Meg Houser

-“Being part of the Nursing program at COD has been the most difficult thing I’ve ever done.
-I’ve learned to accept that failure is just an opportunity for learning – a hard lesson, admittedly.
-I’ve made strong bonds of friendship with some of my classmates who understand how hard this is because we’re in it together, helping each other along the way.
-I’ve gained back a confidence in myself that I didn’t realize I had lost.
-I forgot how much I have to offer the world, and COD has helped me remember.
-COD has made me better.”
+“Being part of the Nursing program at COD was the most difficult thing I’ve ever done.
+I learned to accept that failure is just an opportunity for learning – a hard lesson, admittedly.
+I made strong bonds of friendship with some of my classmates who understand how hard this is because we were in it together, helping each other along the way.
+I gained back a confidence in myself that I didn’t realize I had lost.
+I forgot how much I have to offer the world, and COD helped me remember.
+COD made me better.”

 College of DuPage